 A general concept for construction of the main span bridge has been developed for both the suspension bridge and cable-stayed bridge alternatives.
-Additional details of construction methods to be employed for construction of the main span bridge are included in the Bridge Conceptual Engineering Report (refer to List of Supporting Documents).
+Additional details of construction methods to be employed for construction of the main span bridge are included in the Bridge Conceptual Engineering Report.

 It should be noted that construction methods and staging are the responsibility of the selected contractor, subject to the provisions and specifications of the contract.
 The implementing authorities will develop these contract documents to be in accordance with this Environmental Assessment.

 The following planning level assessment and specifications of methods and staging has been developed to confirm basic feasibility.